 Visiting any North American city during the holiday season is sure to perk your spirit, and with its plethora of festivals, boat parades, and Christmas displays, Vancouver, British Columbia, is certainly no exception.

-You can take a leisurely stroll through the spectacular lights at the VanDusen Botanical Garden while sipping hot cocoa or grab the family and head to Canada Place for arts and crafts and a visit from Santa Claus.
+You can take a leisurely stroll through the spectacular lights at the VanDusen Botanical Garden while sipping hot cocoa or grab the family and head to Canada Place for arts, crafts, and a visit from Santa Claus.
 Of course, world-class shopping and mountain views are the icing on the cake of any stay in this mild-climate city, so don't let the chance of rain spoil your fun.

-While a surprise snowstorm is rare around the holidays, a December snowfall can still catch you off guard if all you plan for is rain.
-Still, the amount of snowfall has been dwindling in lower B.C., making the chance for a white Christmas only 10 percent each year.
+A surprise winter storm is rare around the holidays.
+The amount of snowfall has been dwindling in lower British Columbia recently, making the chance for a white Christmas only 10 percent.

 What to Pack

 Be prepared for rain on any given December day in Vancouver, but don't let it keep you indoors during your trip.
-Instead, just put a warm sweater, hoodie, or insulated vest underneath a waterproof jacket and venture outside to one of the many rainy day attractions.
-Then, peel off your layers once you reach your destination.
+Instead, pack layers and waterproofs aplenty and venture outside to one of the many rainy-day attractions in town.

-Similar to many worldwide cities, December is chock-full of holiday decorations and festivities to fill you with seasonal cheer.
-Whether it's a full-fledged family outing, complete with activities for the kids, or a romantic dinner topped off with a holiday ship parade, Vancouver's events provide entertainment for all ages.
+December is brimming with holiday decorations and festivities to fill you with seasonal cheer.
+Whether it's a full-fledged family outing or a romantic dinner, Vancouver's events provide entertainment for all ages.

-- Bright Nights Christmas Train in Stanley Park: Hop a train from late November through New Year's week in Stanley Park to experience an enchanted journey through the illuminated woods and past Santa's workshop (all in Stanley Park) from late November until early January.
+- Bright Nights Christmas Train in Stanley Park: Hop aboard the Bright Nights Christmas Train for an enchanted journey through the illuminated woods and past Santa's workshop (all in Stanley Park) from late November until early January.
 During December, the park is decorated with three million Christmas lights and all train ride proceeds benefit the B.C.
 Professional Fire Fighters' Burn Fund.

-- Vancouver Carol Ships Festival: This city tradition used to be a formal event, complete with a festival, but today, the event lives on in typical no-frills Canadian fashion.
-Processions of boats decked with holiday lights motor along various waterways throughout December.
-In North Vancouver, hit up Shipyard's Christmas Festival on December 1 and visit the artisans market before the ships set sail.
-On December 15, the Carol Ships Shoreline Celebration takes place in Deep Cove’s Panorama Park with a bonfire, activities for kids, and a boat procession.
+- Vancouver Carol Ships Parade of Lights: Processions of boats bedecked with holiday lights motor along various waterways throughout December.
+In North Vancouver, hit up Shipyard's Christmas Festival on December 1, 2019, and visit the artisans market before the ships set sail.
+On December 14, the Carol Ships Shoreline Celebration takes place in Deep Cove’s Panorama Park with a bonfire, activities for kids, and a boat parade.

-- Festival of Lights at the VanDusen Botanical Garden: This gorgeously landscaped garden is a jaw-dropping city highlight any time of the year, but especially when it's adorned in 55 acres of Christmas lights where you can stroll down Gingerbread Walk and Candy Cane Lane while enjoying hot chocolate and other snacks.
-A limited amount of tickets are sold each night throughout the holiday season, so make sure to buy them ahead of time.
+- VanDusen Festival of Lights: VanDusen Botanical Garden is a jaw-dropping city highlight any time of the year, but especially when it's decorated with 55 acres of Christmas lights.
+Stroll through the Gingerbread Walk and along Candy Cane Lane while enjoying hot chocolate and other snacks during the annual Festival of Lights.
+Tickets are limited, though, so buy them ahead of time.

 December Travel Tips

-- Skiers can take a day or overnight trip to Whistler-Blackcomb to enjoy some of the world's best (and most extreme) skiing and snowboarding.
-Catching the resort on a powder day will surely be the highlight of your trip if you're a fan of winter sports.
+- Powder heads can day trip to Whistler-Blackcomb to enjoy some of the world's best (and most extreme) skiing and snowboarding.

 - In Canada, the day after Christmas is called Boxing Day, which is when everyone is meant to return unwanted gifts to the stores.
-On December 26 each year, you can peruse the area's best stores for some of the biggest sales of the year.
+Stores will have major sales, so if you're a shopper, this is your day.

-- Travel in early December is less expensive than traveling during the last 10 days of the month (the height of the holiday season between Christmas and New Year's Eve).
-Airfare, accommodations, and even some attractions will be cheaper if you visit before the holidays.
+- Traveling in early December is less expensive than traveling during the last 10 days of the month (the height of the holiday season between Christmas and New Year's Eve).
+Airfare, accommodations, and even some attractions will be cheaper if you visit before the holiday rush.